Free gardening gloves when you spend $75.00 or more!

 Growing the Little Honey Oakleaf Hydrangea in zone 5 requires a bit of care.
 Plant in areas protected from winter winds and other elements.
 You may want to apply another layer of mulch and wrap with burlap or other open weave fabric.
 In temperatures below -10 degrees F, the plant may lose flower buds or die to the ground from harsh winters.

 Check out the Dwarf Oakleaf Hydrangea 'Ruby Slippers'.

-Little Honey Oakleaf Hydrangea is grown in a 3.5 Inch Pot container.
+Little Honey Oakleaf Hydrangea is grown in 4 Inch Pots.

 - Light Requirement: Full Sun, Partial

 - Bloom Season: Summer

 - Bloom Color: White